SAP/fundamental-styles/docs/pages/components/tree.md

 <br>

 ## Tree with Expanded Level 25
-If there are more levels they should be triggered by the Growing list visualisation.
+If more than 25 levels are required, they should be triggered by the Growing list visualisation.

-Level 25 Starts back at the Level 1 position and the indentation rules are repeated.
+At Level 25, the tree level reverts to the Level 1 position and the indentation rules are repeated.

 {% capture tree25 %}
 <ul role="tree" aria-label="Root Tree" id="TREE25L1" class="fd-tree level-1 expanded-level-25">